travel guide

 WHERE WE SAIL

-Want to know a little bit more about where we sail and what to look forward to during your Koda Sail adventure...then read on friends!
+Want to know a little more about where you'll be sailing and what to expect during your Koda Sail adventure?

 Just 2 miles south of the marina is the famous Blue Lagoon (pictured).
 The view from the top is amazing and you have the opportunity to see it from above on a tandem paraglide.